pippinbarr/cart253-2020/activities/03-moving-pictures.md

 ## Make a plan

-If you want to go totally off road and draw an alien completely of your own devising, go for it.
-It's still a good idea to have a plan though!
-Remember that when we draw we're drawing in layers from the back to the front, layering them on top of each other.
-So here's a possible plan for an alien:
+If you want to go totally off road and just wing it, feel free, but generally it's still a good idea to have a plan.
+Here's one:

 - First we'll figure out what variables we need
 - Then we'll set up the canvas